IMMERSIVE EXPERIENCES

 2:00 p.m. – 5:00 p.m.

-Formatted for both newcomers to the field, including students, as well as active professionals who would benefit from an update on current FF&E offerings, performance metrics, etc., this workshop will equip participants with immediately applicable strategies to introduce to their design process.
+Come ready to identify the range of abilities that must be considered within any senior living setting and how those abilities influence product procurement.
+Formatted for both newcomers to the field, including students, and active professionals who would benefit from an update on current FF&E offerings, performance metrics, etc., this workshop will equip participants with immediately applicable strategies to incorporate into their design process.

 Learning Objectives

-• Understand the significance of experience- and application-based learning in design.
+- Understand the significance of experience- and application-based learning in design.

-• Engage in empathy-based exercises to understand differently abled users’ experiences of the built environment.
+- Engage in empathy-based exercises to understand differently abled users’ experiences of the built environment.

-• Actively evaluate FF&E performance criteria and characteristics.
+- Actively evaluate FF&E performance criteria and characteristics.

-• Analyze and evaluate empathy and performance characteristics as a component of experience-based learning that can be applied to the design process.
+- Analyze and evaluate empathy and performance characteristics as a component of experience-based learning that can be applied to the design process.